Home Sleep Apnea Testing for Cognitive Impairment

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your doctor.

-Is home sleep apnea testing safe for humans?
+What prior data suggests that home sleep apnea testing is safe for patients with cognitive impairment?

 Mark I Boulos, MD, MSc